×

 Ultimately, the elected Home Rule Charter Commission will determine what topics get included in the Charter.
 However, a Home Rule Charter permits the voters to define the structure of county government.
 Home Rule Counties can make laws related to local concerns that are not prohibited by the State Constitution and Colorado Ordinance.

 Other Home Rule counties have used to their charter to solidify their county’s identity and priorities, including limits on debt, tax, and the use of parks and open space.
-Colorado Revised Statute §30-35-201 provides 43 topics of authority, including local rules for licenses, franchises, and land use that are unique to Home Rule Counties.
+Colorado Revised Statute §30-35-201 provides 47 topics of authority, including local rules for licenses, franchises, and land use that are unique to Home Rule Counties.
 Numerous Colorado laws exclude Home Rule Counties from state regulation on a broad range of subjects, including county employee unions.
+Find all 47 topics of authority here.

 Where is the detailed analysis?